 What Are Policies and Procedures?

 Throughout my career, I’ve had the fantastic experience of working with small businesses who are new to the idea of being audited.
 I’ve seen organizations at every level of readiness, from “We’ve got this, we are prepared,” to, “Why is this so difficult?”
 It still amazes me that the toughest audits always are a function of the same problem: policies and procedures.
-It’s vital to consider the purpose of policies and procedures, not just the pain of policies and procedures.
+It’s vital to consider the purpose and not just the pain of policies and procedures.

 So, what are policies and procedures?
 In the world of information security, policies and procedures are better than gold.
 They are more important than your wireless security keys, more vital than your CEO’s parking spot.
 They are so important, in fact, that every major framework has at least one entire section devoted completely to the paper that underlies your operation.
 The PCI DSS has section 12, the SOC 2 framework has governance and compliance as a full quarter of its audit objectives, and HIPAA regulations have an entire subsection devoted to policy.
 You’re getting the idea, right?
 Policies and procedures are vital.

 Too many companies view policies and procedures as a necessary evil, without considering their purpose.
-The purpose of policies and procedures isn’t about best practice or becoming a soulless corporate entity; the purpose of policies and procedures is to explain what management wishes to have happen and how it happens.
+It isn’t about best practice or becoming a soulless corporate entity; the purpose of policies and procedures is to explain what management wishes to have happen and how it happens.
 An effective policy should outline what employees must do or not do, directions, limits, principles, and guidance for decision making.
 Policies answer questions like: What?
 Why?
 A procedure is the counterpart to a policy; it is the instruction on how a policy is followed.
 A policy defines a rule, and the procedure defines who is expected to do it and how they are expected to do it.
 Procedures answer questions like: How?
 When?
 Where?

 I’ve come to believe that the primary distinction between a small and a medium business isn’t found in quantifying a company’s maturity by revenue or number of employees, but rather, whether or not management has taken time to develop, implement, and maintain policies and procedures.
-So far, I haven’t been disappointed in this definition; companies with mature policies and procedures are easier to audit, have a better understanding of their security posture and risk, and generally just seem to be operating far more sustainably than those who haven’t paid much attention to governance.
+So far, I haven’t been disappointed in this definition; companies with mature policies, procedures, and systems are easier to audit, have a better understanding of their security posture and risk, and generally just seem to be operating far more sustainably than those who haven’t paid much attention to governance.

 The Purpose of Policies and Procedures vs. the Pain of Policies and Procedures